gustavovalverde/e-ticket-rd/docs/product/development-plan.md

   - A library like qrcode.react for generating QR codes on the client-side.
 - **DevOps & Collaboration:**
   - **Version Control:** Git (e.g., GitHub, GitLab).
-  - **Deployment (Prototype):** Vercel (seamless integration with Next.js) or Firebase Hosting.
+  - **Deployment (Prototype):** Vercel (seamless integration with Next.js).
   - **Project Management:** Trello, Jira, or Asana for task tracking.
   - **Communication:** Slack or Microsoft Teams.
 - **Email Notifications (Optional for Prototype):**
-  - Services like SendGrid, Resend, or Firebase Extensions for sending email confirmations.
+  - Services like SendGrid or Resend for sending email confirmations.

 ## 4. Architectural Considerations